 Food Options

-For the 2024 Festival, the Chalet Healy Cafe will be open and serving light bites.
+For the 2025 Festival, the Chalet Healy Cafe will be open and serving light bites and takeaway pizza.
 You’ll also find the Roundhouse Cafe near the main concourse, serving hot coffee and snacks from Thursday to Sunday.

 During the Festival, there are also several food trucks scattered around the park (with most of them located on the main Concourse)